This is a sponsored post written by me on behalf of Fujifilm Wonder Photo Shop. All opinions are 100% mine.

 All About Bugs – PGPB printable

 During our explorations, we found spiders, bees, ants, butterflies, and a dragonfly.
 My preschooler snapped pictures with her new instax® camera, which we then used to journal our findings in our printable All About Bugs journal, extending a simple science activity for preschoolers into awesome preschool journal ideas.
-Our All About Bugs Journal is FREE now through August 31, 2016.
+Our All About Bugs Journal is on sale now through the end of February 2017.

 Extending Simple Science for Preschoolers into Early Literacy